ckswilliams/modOpenREM/docs/skindosemap.rst

   dose map.

-The phantom consists of a cuboid with one semi-cylinder on each side (see `phantom design`_ for details).
+The phantom consists of a cuboid with one semi-cylinder on each side (see 3D phantom section of `phantom design`_ on the openSkin website for details).
 A default height of 1.786 m and mass of 73.2 kg are used if patient-specific data are unavailable.

 ================
 2D visualisation